 - Final Thoughts: Is Mexico Safe?

-Why You Should Not Worry about Violent Crime as a Tourist in Mexico
+Why You Should Not Worry About Violent Crime as a Tourist in Mexico

 While violent crimes happen every day, the reality is that tourists are rarely targeted.
 These crimes happen almost exclusively among one particular group of people.
-These people are those involved with the cartels who are dealing in drugs and trafficking.
-Tourists generally aren’t involved.
-The vast majority of the homicides that you read about in the news happen in poor or working-class neighborhoods, well outside of the tourist zones and city centers.
+Those are cartel members who are involved in organized crime.

-The article I linked above is a good example.
-The headline leads you to believe that the cartels murdered 7 tourists in a resort.
+For example, in the article linked above, the headline leads you to believe that the cartels murdered 7 tourists in a resort.
 In reality, no tourists were involved in this act of violence.
 The crime took place in a poor area far from the tourist center of the city.

 How to Avoid Violent Crime In Mexico